 The department’s affiliated centers and institutes accelerate multidisciplinary patient care, research, and education across a variety of disciplines and specialties.

 The Institute of Clinical and Translational Sciences (ICTS), housed in the department, excels in promoting clinical and translational research and research training.
 Numerous other research centers and institutes exist in the department and are led by medicine faculty.
 These centers and institutes provide outstanding resources and infrastructure to advance basic, clinical and translational research in cancer, genomics, immunology, informatics, infectious diseases, lung diseases, cardiovascular diseases, kidney diseases, autoimmune diseases, obesity, and diabetes.
 The Clinical Research Training Center advances our research and educational mission through didactic coursework, career development and clinical/translational training for predoctoral students, residents, postdoctoral fellows, and faculty.

 Inclusion, diversity, equity and anti-racism are core values within the department.
 In 2016, the Office of Inclusion and Diversity in the Department of Medicine was established to accelerate change and promote equity and a more diverse and inclusive culture and climate by providing education, resources, specialized programs and career development for faculty, staff and trainees.
 Programs include the Forum for Underrepresented in Medicine (FURM) and OUTMed, leading our LGBTQIA and allyship programs.
 The department also provides programs and group activities to support and advance women in medicine.

-Faculty also play a key role in the department.
-The Office of Faculty Development was created to provide faculty with resources and guidance that will foster professional and personal growth and development in clinical care, education, research and leadership.
+Faculty play a vital role in the department.
+The Office of Faculty Development provides faculty with resources and guidance to foster professional and personal growth and development in clinical care, research, education and leadership.